ConfluxConflux/ConfluxConflux.github.io/index.md

 # testimonials
-"sort of a walking party trick" –kailey hua, carnegie mellon university
+"sort of a walking party trick" —kailey hua (carnegie mellon university)

-"you look so stoic but then you say the silliest shit" -[sophia liao](sophialiao.com)
+"you look so stoic but then you say the silliest shit" —[sophia liao](sophialiao.com)

-"I would like to issue you an award for worst sound quality I have ever heard in a podcast, or any online audio recording really" -[isaac king](https://manifold.markets/Wobbles/will-anyone-create-a-podcast-center-dfeadcffc66a)
+"I would like to issue you an award for worst sound quality I have ever heard in a podcast, or any online audio recording really" —[isaac king](https://manifold.markets/Wobbles/will-anyone-create-a-podcast-center-dfeadcffc66a)

-"this quote was taken out of context" -[randall munroe](https://xkcd.com/1942/)
+"this quote was taken out of context" —[randall munroe](https://xkcd.com/1942/)

-"I've always been struck my jacob's immense winning wit and personal charm" -anonymous
+"I've always been struck my jacob's immense winning wit and personal charm" —anonymous